 We are committed to providing stakeholders with information about FirstEnergy’s corporate responsibility approach and employee, environmental, social and governance (EESG) initiatives and performance.
 As part of that commitment to transparency and accountability, this dedicated Corporate Responsibility website presents the company’s progress on EESG-related topics.

-Our website includes this EESG Reports and Resources section, which serves as a central location for our EESG performance data.
+Our website includes this EESG Reports and Policies section, which serves as a central location for our EESG performance data.
 Our EESG data table provides information on our EESG performance in key areas of our business.
-We also are working toward disclosing EESG information here in alignment with leading sustainability reporting frameworks, including the Sustainability Accounting Standards Board, Taskforce on Climate-Related Financial Disclosures, Global Reporting Initiative and Edison Electric Institute EESG/Sustainability Template.
+We also are working toward disclosing EESG information here in alignment with leading sustainability reporting frameworks, including the Sustainability Accounting Standards Board (SASB), Taskforce on Climate-Related Financial Disclosures (TCFD), Global Reporting Initiative (GRI) and Edison Electric Institute (EEI) Template.

 For additional information, please contact: